paezha/University-AI-Panel/README.md

 </div>

-The forecast that AI will improve everything (from the natural environment of the globe to the dumps of our cats) was certain to, sooner or later, reach higher-education, a target-rich environment for selling hype–and indeed, colleges and universities have not been spared the onslaught of promises.
+The forecast that AI will improve everything (from global climate to the dumps of our cats) was certain to, sooner or later, reach higher-education, a target-rich environment for selling hype–and indeed, colleges and universities have not been spared the onslaught of promises.

 Examples of this abound.

-Power (2024),[^11], for one, presents three innovative use cases for AI in higher education.
+Power (2024),[^11], writing for Forbes, presents three innovative use cases for AI in higher education.
 First, AI could take over manual tasks and improve the budget by releasing administrative staff[^12].
 AI could evaluate applications for admissions, including assessing traits like the “grit” and “empathy” of applicants.
 AI could also personalize the experience of consumers (occasionally also called students) by predicting their final grade with 60-70% accuracy, and by providing corrective and instructive feedback.

 Mr. Power’s message to the higher-education sector?
 It is time for institutions to “level up”: jump on the bandwagon, fellas, don’t let it